 Content management systems (CMSs) that can come in handy include

-One of the main trends in UX/UI design is zero UI.
+Zero UI.
 If you have ever used Google Assistant or Alexa, you know what it’s like: A user finds necessary information without even touching a screen, just by saying a couple of words or by a mere gesture.
-This is what virtual reality projects and smart devices most frequently apply, enabling users to interact with a screenless interface.
+Zero UI, a new design concept, removes the need to touch the screen to control virtual reality and smart devices.
 Eventually, zero UI technology will allow people to communicate with various devices using not only movements or voice, but also glances and even thoughts.